The Ultimate Preventive Maintenance Guide: Nearly Everything You Need to Know

 1. Enhanced Safety

 The more often assets are checked, the less likely dangerous problems occur.
-Businesses who follow preventive maintenance schedules reduce the risk of unexpected breakdowns, health hazards, and liability lawsuits.
+Businesses that follow preventive maintenance schedules reduce the risk of unexpected breakdowns, health hazards, and liability lawsuits.

 2. Longer Equipment Lifespan